 Moz Keyword Explorer provides four core metrics for every keyword you search.
 You get monthly search volume numbers that show how many people actually search for a term.
 The tool also calculates a difficulty score from 0 to 100, which tells you how hard it will be to rank in the top 10 results.
 Beyond these basics, you see organic click-through rate (CTR) predictions that estimate what percentage of searchers actually click on results.
 The final metric is priority, which combines all three factors to identify your best opportunities.

 Your free Moz account includes 10 keyword queries per month.
 Each query unlocks hundreds of related keyword suggestions based on what real users search for.
 You can filter these suggestions by relevance, volume, or difficulty to find exactly what you need.
 The tool pulls data from a database of over 1.25 billion keywords, so you're working with comprehensive information instead of limited samples.
+That Moz keyword database size puts it in the same league as paid-only platforms, which is unusual for a free keyword tool.

 Every keyword search shows you the actual SERP for that term.
 You see which websites currently rank in the top positions and what types of content Google favors.
 Moz also breaks down SERP features like featured snippets, local packs, and image carousels that affect your click-through rates.
 You can save up to two keyword lists in your free account, which helps you organize research by topic or content campaign.